What we will do if you report damp or mould

 - The WHO guidelines suggest 21 degrees in a living room and 18 degrees in the bedroom - lower at night and when you're out.

 4. Wipe down small patches of mould with mild bleach or anti-fungal spray before they spread.

 5. Wipe down condensation from windows and other areas each morning and open the window for a while.

 6. Treat bad outbreaks of mould and redecorate using fungicidal paint.

-- Remember - all Hyde residents can get 25% off Dulux paint.
+- Remember - all Hyde residents can get a 30% discount from Johnstone's Decorating Centre.

-For more detailed information on keeping your home free from damp and mould and reducing your energy bills, download the keeping your home free from damp and mould leaflet (PDF, 554KB).
+For more detailed information on keeping your home free from damp and mould and reducing your energy bills, read our leaflet keeping your home free from damp and mould (PDF, 1.98MB).